rdegges/rdegges-blog/articles/2010/populating-default-manytomany-field-values-in.md

 initially figuring it out.

-The way that form defaults work for Foreign and ManyToMany fields is that they take in either a model’s `id` attribute for ForeignKeys, or a list of model `id`s for ManyToMany fields.
+The way that form defaults work for Foreign and ManyToMany fields is that they take in either a model's `id` attribute for ForeignKeys, or a list of model `id`s for ManyToMany fields.

 ## Conclusion